iotaledger/legacy-wallet-use-trinity-wallet-instead/README.md

 #### Testnet

 To build testnet binaries, rename `package.testnet.json` to `package.json` and follow instructions as above.
-Make sure the jar is named `iri-testnet.jar`.